TuftsIntroDH/.github/profile/README.md

     pp. 1-18.
 Oxford UP, 2014.
 -   Barker, Elton, and Melissa Terras.
 "Greek Literature, the Digital Humanities, and the Shifting Technologies of Reading."
 In *Oxford Handbook of Topics in Classical Studies*.
-Oxford UP,
+Oxford UP.

 Homework